A Graduate Training Scheme is a structured training programme run by an employer to help them find and develop the future talent of their business.

-Many graduate schemes include mentoring programmes with senior management which is a valuable way to grow your network of contacts.
-Being one of the "latest graduate cohort" is celebrated with most organisations and you will probably be mentioned in internal PR and company publications.
-It will do wonders for your profile.
+Many graduate schemes include mentoring programmes with senior management, which is a great way to grow your network of contacts.
+Being one of the "latest graduate cohort" is celebrated within most organisations, and you'll probably be mentioned in internal PR and company publications.

 A typical graduate training scheme will entail: